 - Robert Westall's short story Blackham's Wimpy revolves around a bomber group, featuring planes S-Sugar, C-Charlie and L-Love, among others.

 - In Team Yankee, the eponymous team is named for the phonetic letter Y, while its sister unit, Team Bravo, is named for the phonetic letter B. The phonetic alphabet is also featured prominently during radio communications.

 - In You Only Live Twice, Tiger Tanaka tells James Bond that the Japanese do not swear.
 Bond expresses incredulity that Tiger never wants to say Freddie Uncle Charlie Katie.

-- Archer 's inability to use this creates a Crowning Moment of Funny in "Skytanic".
+- Archer 's inability to use this creates a funny moment in "Skytanic".
 Seriously, Mancy?

-- Well, the actives at the Los Angeles branch.
-The ones at the Washington DC branch are named after Greek gods, suggesting that each branch uses a different scheme.
+- The Los Angeles actives in Dollhouse — who are the focus of the show — are all named from it.
+(The ones at the Washington, DC branch are named after Greek gods, suggesting that each branch uses a different scheme.)

 - The Simpsons episode "Separate Vocations" shows that the Springfield police have an unusual radio alphabet: Snake's licence plate is read out as "Eggplant Xerxes Crybaby Overbite Narwhal".

 - Being centered around the Air Force, Stargate SG-1 naturally uses this trope, especially with the characters who have a military background.
 If you ever hear "Sierra Golf Charlie" mentioned they're talking about Stargate Command.
 One of the peculiarities of number pronunciation is on display when O'Neill's call sign is used: Sierra Golf One Niner.